I just got back from the GMAT center with a 690 (Q44, V42). After 6 months of preparation, I am happy beyond belief.

 and the OFFICIAL GUIDE MATH REVIEW

 (blue and green books, for sort) and they were incredibly invaluable.
 For all the q's you get wrong, put a mark next to it with the time it took you to solve the problem so you know which q's to go back to later.
+Don't take any shortcuts -- you need to master these questions.

 3. GMATPREP Software: